viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 where sampleid should be HCC1143 or HCC1954

 ### Questions
-Anser the following questions using a combination of "grep", "|” and "wc" How many likely somatic mutations were detected in the two tumor genomes (HCC1143 and HCC1954)?
+Anser the following questions using a combination of the commands "grep", "|” and "wc" 12\.
+How many likely somatic mutations were detected in the two tumor genomes (HCC1143 and HCC1954)?
+13\.
 How many of these were located in exons?

 ### Normal contamination of the tumor samples